Ida Bell (Minard) Cole was born on Sept. 30, 1859 at Gambier, Knox County, OH, the daughter of Nathan Williams and Sarah Jane (Woodruff) Minard.

 Frank was a U.S. Army veteran of World War I, having been a member of the 15th Service Company.
 Said the Shepherd book, Frank "was employed by the U.S. Department of Agriculture and the Santa Fe Railroad."
 His career with the government spanned 28 years until retirement.
 Frank was a member of the Topeka lodge of the Masons.

 The McKimmeys dwelled in Topeka in 1940, as shown in the U.S. Census.
 All but the eldest of the four Forrest children were in the household.
 Frank earned income that year as a clerk with the Department of Agriculture, and son John as a bus driver.
+During World War II, said a granddaughter, "she went to work at the airbase and packed parachutes."

 At some point they retired to Texas.
 Their final address together was at 114 Dewhirst, San Antonio.